ramses-tech/ramses/docs/source/schemas.rst

         (...)
     }

-You can define any additional fields you'd like but you'll need to preserve the 3 fields required for authentication: "username", "email" and "password".
+You can define any additional fields you'd like but you'll need to preserve the 4 required fields above.